62 Simple No-Carve Decoration Ideas for Pumpkins

 Turn your pumpkin into a pretty, seasonally appropriate vase.
 Remove the top of the pumpkin, scoop out the middle, and place a wet piece of floral foam in the cavity.
 Use fall flowers like mums and ornamental cabbages to create a simple floral arrangement that will be the perfect focal point of a foyer or dining table.

 You don’t need a knife for this one, but you do need a power tool.
 For a super easy seasonal arrangement, you’ll need to drill holes in a band around the pumpkin.
 Then, insert fresh berries—like rose hips or cotton easter—and foliage.
 To make sure your display lasts as long as possible, stick with hearty foliage like sage, broad-leaf evergreen leaves, and ferns.
 Pumpkin-picking is one of the most fun and wholesome fall activities there is.
-Find a great spot near you with this list of the best pumpkin patches in every state.
+Don’t miss these stunning photos of autumn across America.

 You can bedazzle pretty much anything, so why not a pumpkin?
 For this rainbow option, paint different sections of the pumpkin with different colors.
 After the paint dries, use hot glue to stick the color-coordinated faux gems onto the pumpkin in a decorative pattern.
 Or, keep things even simpler by using one paint color and assorted gems.
 There’s no right or wrong way to make these jewel-adorned pumpkins, so it’s a particularly great option for young kids who love all things sparkly.

 Vanellope Von Schweetz pumpkin